 Our first waterfall winner was bidder A because on average, A has the highest yield.
 However, for any given impression, A may or may not be the highest bid.
 By getting the bids from all bidders simultaneously, yield goes up because whoever is willing to pay the most for the impression, wins.

 The complexity here comes from the many different video players in use.
 Additionally, if mid-roll or post-roll ads are being served, the integration code needs call the player’s APIs to insert the ad in the correct place.
 In reality, every player handles this differently.
 The alternative to the client-side integration is a server-side wrapper that runs behind a VAST tag.
 With a server-side wrapper running behind a VAST tag, implementation is simplified.

 Want to Learn More?

 Client-side and server-side integrations each offer a distinct set of benefits and challenges.
 For new implementations in particular, we see strong CPM and fill rates when starting with Prebid client side (CS) integrations.
-As we have seen here, multiple demand partners bidding simultaneously improves yield.
+As we have seen here, multiple demand partners bidding simultaneously improves video inventory yield.
 That’s why we ultimately recommend building toward a multi-integration header bidding strategy that incorporates both a client-side and server-side approach.
 Adopting more than one header-bidding integration allows for more control and better user experiences.
 This, in turn, results in increased competition and more publisher revenue.

 PubMatic’s supports all major client-side and server-side video header bidding integrations, including OpenWrap, our server-side header bidding solution that operates via VAST tag to deliver additional monetization opportunities.
 To learn more about our flexible solutions, visit our product pages or contact us.